oslabs-beta/GraphQL-Gate/README.md

 ## <a name="future-development"></a> Future Development

--   the ability to use this package with other caching technologies or libraries
+-   Ability to use this package with other caching technologies or libraries
--   implement "resolve complexity analysis" for queries
+-   Implement "resolve complexity analysis" for queries
--   implement leaky bucket algorithm for rate-limiting
+-   Implement leaky bucket algorithm for rate-limiting
--   experiment with performance improvements
+-   Experiment with performance improvements
     -   caching optimization
--   ensure connection pagination conventions can be accuratly acconuted for in comprlexity analysis
+-   Ensure connection pagination conventions can be accuratly acconuted for in complexity analysis
+-   Ability to use middleware with other server frameworks

 ## <a name="contributions"></a> Contributions